President's Message

 Certified Urology Nurse Practitioner

-This booklet offers you information and guidelines which can be used to prepare yourself to take the Nurse Practitioner exam.
+This booklet, provided in PDF Format, offers you information and guidelines which can be used to prepare yourself to take the Nurse Practitioner exam.
 The contents does not imply successful performance on the examination.

 The Examination Preparation Guide includes: